cr1901/website2/content/blog/ethflop.md

 {% fntrg(id=4) %}
-I don't remember the exact details right now (and will check later), but I had an old 8-bit ISA CNet NIC that required a few kB of [Upper Memory](https://en.wikipedia.org/wiki/Upper_memory_area).
+I don't remember the exact details right now (and will check later), but I had an old 8-bit ISA CNet NIC that required a few kB of <a href="https://en.wikipedia.org/wiki/Upper_memory_area">Upper Memory</a>.
-The manufacturer-set default switches for the memory area- yes, this had to be set manually!- conflicted with the memory area commonly used for hard drive controller (segment `0xc800`).
+The manufacturer-set default switches for the memory area- yes, this had to be set manually!- conflicted with the memory area commonly used for hard drive controller (segment <code>0xc800</code>).
 This was even mentioned in the manual I got with the card, but of course I didn't read it first :).
 {% end %}